pulyaevskiy/firebase-functions-interop/README.md

 ### 6. Test it

-Navigate to the new function's URL printed out by the deploy command.
-You should see "Hello from Firebase Functions Dart Interop!" on the screen.
+You can navigate to the new HTTPS function's URL printed out by the deploy command.
+For the Realtime Database function, login to the Firebase Console and try changing values under `/messages/{randomValue}/original`.

 ## Features and bugs